aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ##  Create Custom Shape

-- Calculate points of the shape.
+1. Calculate points for the shape.
-- Create an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class.
+2. Create an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class.
-- Fill the path with the points.
+3. Fill the path with the points.
-- Create an instance of the [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class.
+4. Create an instance of the [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class.
-- Apply the path to the shape.
+5. Apply the path to the shape.

+This python code shows you how to create a custom shape:

 ```py
 import aspose.slides as slides